Morrantho/Lectures/Python/week1day2.md

 ```

 ### How are lists, tuples and dictionaries different?

 <details>
     <summary>Lists</summary>

     Lists are like arrays in that they store
-    data or mutliple values as indices as opposed to key / value pairs.
+    data or multiple values as indices as opposed to key / value pairs.
 </details>

 <details>